crudh/seamless-immutable-mergers/README.md

 It can also be used with the `deep` configuration to do this recursively.

 ## Releases
+### 3.0.1
+Fixed a bug in *updatingByIdArrayMerger* where a merge with an empty array would wipe the content of the current array.

 ### 3.0.0
 Updated to *[seamless-immutable](https://github.com/rtfeldman/seamless-immutable)* 3.0.0 and bumped the major version to be in sync.